 Note: the oceanarms.org website is often unavailable, we have therefore downloaded the protocols (as of Oct 2021) and provided them as a zipfile on the ARMS-MBON GitHub site.

+All samples should be stored permanently at – 20 °C until they are shipped (which can be done at room temperature).